deepgram-devs/talk-time-analytics/README.md

 ### Remix on Glitch

 Glitch comes with an online editor, so you'll have all the necessary tools to explore your own app instance.
+Actions taken in Glitch are subject to [Glitch’s Terms of Service and Privacy Policy](https://glitch.com/legal) and are not covered by any Deepgram agreements.

 To remix this application on Glitch, go to the following URL: